 We’re pleased to say that the response has been strong, even in our first year.
 We’ll analyse the results in 2014 and use them to further refine our approach.

 We regularly host a forum for our suppliers focused on sustainability issues relevant to the scope of services they provide to PwC.
 At our 2013 supplier sustainability forum we offered attendees the opportunity to learn more about the CDP, and how to respond, at a workshop also supported by staff from the CDP itself, and some of our own CDP experts.
 The feedback from suppliers was very positive.

 We're working across the global network of PwC firms on an integrated Supplier Relationship Management programme.
 This focuses on increasing the value from our relationships with suppliers through collaboration, and a key activity is aligning the way we address supplier sustainability obligations across the network, focusing on continual improvement and innovation.

-The living wage
+A living wage employer

-In that year, we also chose to extend the concept with the introduction of a regional living wage, paying above the government-determined national minimum wage outside of London.
-We aligned this to The National Living Wage when it was introduced in November 2011 and all staff who work permanently on our regional sites now receive 20% above the UK minimum wage.
+In 2006, we introduced the London Living Wage for our on-site staff, including our suppliers.
+Set each year by the Mayor of London, the London Living Wage is a minimum hourly rate of pay, which is currently 26% above the UK minimum wage.
+In 2008 we chose to extend the concept with the introduction of a regional living wage, paying above the government-determined national minimum wage outside of London.
+We aligned this to The National Living Wage when it was introduced in November 2011 and all staff working permanently at our regional sites now receive 15% above the UK minimum wage.